 But what about the wobbling?
 What's all that weird calculation the game is doing just to figure out how many times the ball is going to wobble?

 Hmm.
 Doesn't this formula look just the slightest bit familiar?
 No?
-How about if we simplify it a little, like by removing the roundings and rearranging things just a bit...
+How about if we ignore the roundings and rearrange it just a bit...

-...doesn't it look just a little bit like simply a hundred times another formula we know with caps and roundings removed?
+...doesn't it look just a little bit like simply a hundred times a variation of another formula we know, with some off-by-one errors and a cap removed?

-The main factors to introduce serious errors in this approximation are that they failed to account for the status bonus in the real formula being affected by the ball modifier (hence why ((B - 1) / 100) * S2 only approximates S for Poké Balls), the one that gets added to the C value (which has some significance for very low catch rates), and the C value potentially hitting a cap.
+The main factors to introduce serious errors in this approximation are, firstly, that they failed to account for the status bonus in the real formula being affected by the ball modifier (as noted above, ((B - 1) * S2)/100 only approximates S for Poké Balls); secondly, the one that should be added to the C value (which has some significance for very low catch rates); and thirdly, the C + 1 value potentially hitting a cap.
 What were the programmers thinking?
-I'm rather inclined to think it was simply an honest oversight - we are talking about the same programmers who seemingly accidentally gave all moves a 1/256 chance of missing, after all.
-That or, more charitably, they didn't want to waste the additional overhead it would take to be more accurate about it.
-On the other hand, the weird off-by-one errors (using 255 instead of 256, B - 1 instead of B, and F instead of F + 1), though very much the sort of typo one could guess they'd make, are likely just because the multiplication and division routines the game is using only work with one byte as the second argument - making that argument at most 255.
+I'm rather inclined to think it was simply an honest oversight - we are talking about the same programmers who made the stat modification system, after all.
+That or, more charitably, they didn't want to waste the additional overhead it would take to be more accurate about it for something so insignificant.

-Since this is a static calculation with no random factor, this means that the number of wobbles in R/B/Y is always the same given the Pokémon's HP and status and the type of ball.
-Thus, if you're throwing balls at something and you've seen it break out on the first wobble, you can be certain you're catching it for real the moment you see the ball start to wobble a second time, unless its HP or status were changed in between.
+Notice anything interesting?
+This is a completely static calculation with no random factor to it whatsoever, and that means (unlike the later games) the number of wobbles in R/B/Y is always the same given the Pokémon's HP and status and the type of ball.
+Thus, if you're throwing balls at something and you've seen it break out on the first wobble, you can be certain you're catching it for real the moment you see the ball start to wobble a second time, unless the ball is different or its HP or status were changed in between.

 Some Real-World Examples

-A lot of these conclusions seem odd and counterintuitive and are a little hard to properly wrap one's head around, so it's only natural I should include some full calculations of actual hypothetical cases, using the proper formula rather than those gross simplifications, don't you think?
+A lot of these conclusions seem odd and counterintuitive and are a little hard to properly wrap one's head around, so it's only natural I should put the formula to use to give you some hard numbers for some actual realistic in-game situations, don't you think?

 Low Catch Rates